Unique games conjecture: Discussion and alternatives

+Results

 Marek Karpinski and Warren Schudy have constructed linear time approximation schemes for dense instances of unique games problem.

 In 2008, Prasad Raghavendra has shown that if the unique games conjecture is true, then for every constraint satisfaction problem the best approximation ratio is given by a certain simple semidefinite programming instance, which is in particular polynomial.

-In 2010, Prasad Raghavendra and David Steurer defined the Gap-Small-Set Expansion problem, and conjectured that it is NP-hard.
-This conjecture implies the unique games conjecture.
+In 2010, Prasad Raghavendra and David Steurer defined the gap-small-set expansion problem, and conjectured that it is NP-hard.
+The resulting small set expansion hypothesis implies the unique games conjecture.
 It has also been used to prove strong hardness of approximation results for finding complete bipartite subgraphs.

 In 2010, Sanjeev Arora, Boaz Barak and David Steurer found a subexponential time approximation algorithm for the unique games problem.
+A key ingredient in their result was the spectral algorithm of Alexandra Kolla (see also the earlier manuscript of A. Kolla and Madhur Tulsiani).
+The latter also re-proved that unique games on expander graphs could be solved in polynomial time, and was one of (if not the) first graph algorithms to take advantage of the full spectrum of a graph rather than just its first two eigenvalues.

 In 2012, it was shown that distinguishing instances with value at most $\tfrac38+\delta$ from instances with value at least $\tfrac12$ is NP-hard.

 In 2018, after a series of papers, a weaker version of the conjecture, called the 2-2 games conjecture, was proven.
 In a certain sense, this proves "a half" of the original conjecture.
 This also improves the best known gap for unique label cover: it is NP-hard to distinguish instances with value at most $\delta$ from instances with value at least $\tfrac12$.